rethinkdb/horizon/GETTING-STARTED.md

 * 🐦💬 - [Twitter](https://apps.twitter.com/app/new)

-From each of these providers you will eventually have a `client_id` and `client_secret` (sometimes just `id` and `secret`) that you will need to put into the `.hzconfig` configuration file.
+From each of these providers you will eventually have a `client_id` and `client_secret` (sometimes just `id` and `secret`) that you will need to put into the `.hz/config.toml` configuration file.

-Near the bottom of the automatically generated `.hzconfig` file you'll see commented out sample OAuth settings, you'll just need to uncomment them out and replace the values with your `client_id` and `client_secret`.
+Near the bottom of the automatically generated `.hz/config.toml` file you'll see commented out sample OAuth settings, you'll just need to uncomment them out and replace the values with your `client_id` and `client_secret`.
 Adding Github OAuth configuration would look like this:

 ```toml